Mode8fx/blockamok/README.md

 The following additional defines exist and may be needed:
 - `FORCE_DRAW_OVERLAY`: This makes the game redraw the overlay (colored side bars) on every frame.
 Enable this if the overlay has a visual issue such as flickering, or if the thin black bars on the inside edge of the overlay do not render.
 - `FORCE_DRAW_BG`: This makes the game redraw the transparent background triangles on every frame instead of drawing them once and saving+rendering as a texture.
-Enable this if the background is rendering incorrectly.
+Enabling this may increase or decrease performance depending on the device.
 - `LOW_SPEC_BG` - Enable this to replace the background with a flat color.
-This looks the worst visually, so only use it if `FORCE_DRAW_BG` results in poor performance.
+This looks the worst visually, so only use it if the other background options result in poor performance.
 Do not use `FORCE_DRAW_BG` and `LOW_SPEC_BG` together.

 ## How to Compile